polalejandre/aws-infra-example/README.md

 This project uses Terraform to create and manage a base infrastructure on AWS.
 The infrastructure includes networks, subnets, a database with stored secrets, a private EKS cluster, KMS keys for encryption, and a bastion host with SSM enabled.

+The initial config is created in the bootsrap folder, so that config need to be applied first!

 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Architecture Overview](#architecture-overview)